-Breaking one's life in a different direction means major changes.
-Walter White is not a criminal or so he believes.
+Breaking one's life in a different direction means significant changes.
+Walter White is not a criminal, or so he believes.
 His perception of himself is that of a man providing for his family.
-Perceptions mean nothing as they are simply biased perspectives on experiences.
+Impressions mean nothing as they reflect biased perspectives on experiences.

 Experiences flutter through the lens of the mind.
 The human mind has the potential to be rational.
 The human mind is often irrational.
-Human actions do frequently follow the path of the irrational.
+Human actions do frequently follow the path of the senseless.

 Walter White may not perceive himself to be a criminal.
 The motivations behind his actions create a shield designed to rationalize his actions and free him of guilt or misgivings.

 Perception is irrelevant.
 Walter White is a criminal.